Caliber Dog Food receives the Advisor’s lowest rating of 1 star.

 For this reason, we do not consider corn a preferred component in any dog food.

 The third ingredient is wheat middlings, commonly known as “wheat mill run”.
 Though it may sound wholesome, wheat mill run is actually an inexpensive by-product of cereal grain processing.

-The fourth ingredient is wheat.
-Wheat is another problematic grain and subject to the same issues as corn (previously discussed).
+The fourth ingredient is ground wheat.
+Wheat is another cereal grain and subject to the same issues as corn (previously discussed).

 For this reason, we do not consider generic animal fat a quality ingredient.

 The seventh ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.